GriffithUniLibrary/research-data-management/content/2-library_resources.md

 - Pre-fix folder names with numbers so the files can be ordered by the steps in your workflow
 - Good practice is to document your folder strucutre for future reference to a "README" file

-{% include figure.html img="2022-06-Folder_Structure.jpg" alt="Image showing folder structure with README file and number to force folder order to workflow steps" caption="Image showing folder structure with README file and number to force folder order to workflow steps" width="100%" %}
+{% include figure.html img="2022-06-Folder_Structure.jpg" alt="Image showing folder structure with README file and number to force folder order to workflow steps" caption="Folder structure with README file and number to force folder order to workflow steps" width="100%" %}